grafana/k6-docs/src/data/markdown/translated-guides/en/05 Test Types/01 Smoke Testing.md

 The VU chart of a smoke test should look similar to this.
 You want to use only 1 or 2 VUs.
 ![Smoke test VU chart](./images/smoke-test.png)

-If your smoke test produced any errors, you must either correct the script or fix your environment before you can continue.
+If your smoke test produced any errors, you should either correct the script or fix your environment before you continue.

 The k6 output should look similar to this:
 ![Smoke test Terminal Output](./images/smoke-test-terminal-output.png)